 All work/campaigns entered must have been produced (mailed, aired, launched, etc.) between October 1, 2019 and December 31, 2020.
 All work/campaigns entered must be part of marketing programs designed to generate measurable response from a target audience.
 Measurable results are the most important criterion for judging.

-There are twenty two marketing work/campaign categories total - 7 Sector Categories, 9 Channel Categories, 2 Craft Categories and 4 Specialty Categories.
+There are twenty two marketing work/campaign categories total - 7 Sector Categories, 9 Channel Categories and 6 Specialty Categories.
 You can enter the same work/campaigns into multiple categories if it meets the criteria for multiple categories but each time you enter your work/campaign into a category it is considered a new entry and assigned an appropriate new entry fee.

-DOWNLOAD THE 2020 TEMPO AWARDS OVERVIEW and review all of our category descriptions and requirements.
+DOWNLOAD THE 2021 TEMPO AWARD CATEGORIES and review all of our category descriptions and requirements.

 All work/campaigns entries should not include any mention or logos of marketing service providers such as agencies, printers, email service providers, data vendors or any other tech service provider.
 We pride ourselves on a fair competition which is why the judges do not see any information on the company/contact who submitted the entry and we require entries to not include any mention of marketing service providers and the creative uploaded to not include any mention or logos of marketing service providers.